Rick Amor

 Printer(s) and Workshop(s)

 All state impressions printed by Rick Amor in his Alphington studio.
-Edition printed by Simon White at the Australian Print Workshop, Fitzroy (Melbourne).
+The first edition was printed by Simon White at the Australian Print Workshop, Fitzroy, Melbourne in 2014.The second edition was printed by Rosalind Atkins at Kate Herd’s studio in Alphington in 2017.

 Summary Edition Information